Mohammad Jahangir Alam: Career

 In October 2018, Alam, then lieutenant colonel, hosted the seventh annual Pacific Resilience Disaster Response Exercise and Exchange between Bangladesh Army and U.S. Army Pacific.
+He served on deputation with the Kuwaiti Army for three years.
 Alam was promoted on 11 January 2017 to colonel and appointed to the 19th Infantry Division, based at Shahid Salahuddin Cantonment, as the division Colonel Staff.

 Alam was appointed the Additional Director General (Operations) at the Rapid Action Battalion on 17 September 2018 replacing Colonel Mohammad Anwar Latif Khan.
 He was appointed on deputation from Bangladesh Army.
 He oversaw special security arrangements for the Pahela Baishakh celebrations in 2019.

 Alam left the Additional Director General (Operations) at the Rapid Action Battalion on 27 June 2019 and was replaced by Colonel Tofayel Mustafa Sorwar.
-Alam had served as the Chairperson of Khagrachari Cantonment Public School and College and Commander of 203rd Infantry Brigade.
-Alam was promoted to Brigadier General and appointed the Commander of the President Guard Regiment.
+Alam was promoted to Brigadier General and posted to 203rd Infantry Brigade.He was later appointed the Commander of the President Guard Regiment.
+Alam returned to 19th Infantry Division as commander of 309th Infantry Brigade as of December 2024.